 This project is in partnership with the Government of Canada and the Province of British Columbia and has received grant funding through the Investing in Canada Infrastructure Program.

 Walking and cycling access will be retained where possible and detours will be in place.
-Please watch for signage as access points may change.
+Watch for signage as the access points may change.

 Combined sewer overflows (CSOs) explained

 Some parts of Vancouver use a combined pipe system that carries sewage and excess rainfall in the same pipe.

 During heavy rains, these pipes can become overwhelmed resulting in combined volumes of rainwater and sewage spilling into receiving waters like Burrard Inlet.
 These overflows reduce water quality and contribute to swim advisories on beaches.

 This project will help reduce contributions to overflows at the Cassiar outfall, Vancouver’s second-highest CSO location.